 - The TSCTSF can determine time source degradation/failure/recovery events using the event flags and/or comparing numeric attributes included within the network timing synchronization status update received from NG-RAN and UPF/NW-TT.

 - The TSCTSF can use the primary source quality attributes included within the NG-RAN and UPF/NW-TT timing synchronization status update to compute a new 5GS error budget for the time synchronization service offered to UE(s) to assist time synchronization enforcement.

+Editor's note: It is FFS what this means because the 5GS error budget comes from the AF and cannot be changed unilaterally by the TSCTSF.

 This depends on the progress of the related key issue #3.

 6.x.2.2 Functional Description for network timing synchronization status information

-The following attributes are proposed for composing network timing synchronization status at the NG-RAN and UPF/NW-TT, as described in Table 6.x.2.2:
+This solution assumes that the following attributes are proposed for composing network timing synchronization status at the NG-RAN and UPF/NW-TT, as described in Table 6.x.2.1:

 Table 6.x.2.1: Information element contained in network timing synchronization status